japickering/creational-pattern/README.md

 # Creational Design Pattern in Typescript

-Demo example of a Bike class that implements a BikeModel interface.
+An example of how to use Creational design pattern written with a Bike class in Typescript that implements a constructor using a BikeModel interface.